November 16 – 18, 2018

 - Identify formal and informal mindfulness practices that can develop resilience and build compassion

-- Practice and strengthen skills related to mindful communication during the symposium exercises and discussions
+- Utilize techniques to practice and strengthen skills related to mindful communication

-- Explain application of mindfulness in personal and professional situation
+- Explain the application of mindfulness in personal and professional situations

 - Identify the mechanisms through which stress conditions, exacerbates, and often precipitates illness, and lack of self-worth

-16 hours of APA Continuing Education Credit are available for psychologists.
-CEs for psychologists are provided by the Spiritual Competency Resource Center which is co-sponsoring this program.
-Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The Spiritual Competency Resource Center maintains responsibility for the program and its content.
-16 hours of CE credits for licensed nurses in California are available through the co-sponsorship of the Institute of Noetic Sciences (BRN Provider CEP10318).
-California Board of Behavioral Sciences accepts CE credits for license renewal by LCSWs and MFTs for programs from approved sponsors of CE by the American Psychological Association.
+12 hours of APA Continuing Education Credits are available.
+CE credits for psychologists are provided by the Spiritual Competency Resource Center (SCRC) which is co-sponsoring this program.
+The Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The Spiritual Competency Resource Center maintains responsibility for this program and its content.
+SCRC is approved by the California Board of Registered Nursing (BRN Provider CEP16887) for licensed nurses in California.
+The California Board of Behavioral Sciences accepts CE credits for LCSW, LPCC, LEP, and LMFT license renewal for programs offered by approved sponsors of CE by the American Psychological Association.
+For questions about receiving your Certificate of Attendance, contact Vajrapani Institute at email@example.com.
+For questions about CE, visit www.spiritualcompetency.com or contact David Lukoff, PhD at CE@spiritualcompetency.com

 - Please plan on arriving between 3:00 and 5:00 PM on the first day of the retreat.